SyafiqTermizi/ResearchMethod/28_9/note.md

 5. Edit your work

 ## Example of research problem
-various protocol must be used in a hetergoenous network. the complexity of the protocols increases as the number of devices increases. hence, it should be a method to reduce the complexity of the protocols
+Various protocol must be used in a hetergoenous network.
+The complexity of the protocols increases as the number of devices increases.
+Hence, it should be a method to reduce the complexity of the protocols